chrisnichols/CompGeom.js/README.md

-Geometry.js
+CompGeom.js
 ===========

-JavaScript computational geometry algorithms and data structures.
+Computational geometry algorithms and data structures for JavaScript.